amahendra/amahendra/readme.md

-# Hi there, I'm Amahendra 👋
+# Hi there, I'm Adhiguna Mahendra 👋
 **Author | CTO | Lecturer | AI & IoT Specialist**

 I am a technologist and academic dedicated to bridging the gap between complex AI research and scalable industrial applications.
 Currently, I serve as the **CTO of Centaurops**, **Founder of SmartX Academy**, and a **Lecturer at Bunda Mulia University**.